Let's create a flourishing business to support your growth

 I am indebted to my herbal teachers at the Vermont Center for Integrative Herbalism and beyond, including Larken Bunce, Guido Mase, Betzy Bancroft, Julie Mitchell, and Laura Litchfield, as well as the fairy godmother herself, Rosemary Gladstar.
 I also credit Mandana Boushee and Amanda David of Rootwork Herbals with helping me understand how to bring more diversity, equity, and inclusion to the herbal industry.

-I also want to acknowledge those who have taught me about the land, first and foremost being the land itself — including The Plants (all of them) and the Landscapes of the Gulf of Maine, Northeast Woodlands, Pacific Coast, and Western Desert bioregions.
+I also want to acknowledge those who have taught me about the land, first and foremost being the land itself — including The Plants (all of them) and the Landscapes of the Gulf of Maine, Northeast Woodlands, Pacific Coast, and Western High Desert bioregions.
 I am also indebted to Lisa Fernandes, who taught me how to do ecological design, and to the writings of Robin Wall Kimmerer, Annie Dillard, and Mary Oliver.

 My coaching mentors include several of my own coaches, including Britt Bolnick who modeled group facilitation and taught me how to integrate magic into my business, and Joanna Lindenbaum, who taught me how to coach in deep and powerful ways that actually create meaningful transformation.